Tragic hero: In other media

 The influence of the Aristotelian hero extends past classical Greek literary criticism.
-Greek theater had a direct and profound influence on Roman theater and formed the basis of Western theater, with other tragic heroes including Macbeth in William Shakespeare's The Tragedy of Macbeth, and Othello in his Othello.Kullervo, a tragic hero from the Karelian and Finnish 19th century epic poetry Kalevala by Elias Lönnrot, curses beasts from the woods to attack his tormenter, the Maiden of the North.
+Greek theater had a direct and profound influence on Roman theater and formed the basis of Western theater, with other tragic heroes including Macbeth in William Shakespeare's The Tragedy of Macbeth, and Othello in his Othello.
+Kullervo, a tragic hero from the Karelian and Finnish 19th century epic poetry Kalevala by Elias Lönnrot, curses beasts from the woods to attack his tormenter, the Maiden of the North.
 J. R. R. Tolkien wrote an interpretation of the Kullervo cycle in 1914; the piece was finally published in its unfinished form as The Story of Kullervo.

 Theatre deeply influences a wide variety of arts throughout the world, in diverse media such as literature, music, film, television and even video games.
 Many iconic characters featured in these genres follow the archetype of the tragic hero.
-Examples of such characters include Anakin Skywalker from George Lucas' Star Wars films, Jay Gatsby from The Great Gatsby and Eddard Stark from George R. R. Martin's novel series A Song of Ice and Fire and the HBO television series adaptation Game of Thrones.
+Examples of such characters include Anakin Skywalker from George Lucas' Star Wars films,Boromir from the Lord of the Rings trilogy, Jay Gatsby from The Great Gatsby and Eddard Stark from George R. R. Martin's novel series A Song of Ice and Fire and the HBO television series adaptation Game of Thrones.
 Some film historians regard Michael Corleone of The Godfather as a tragic hero, although using traditional literary conventions, the character would more closely fit the role of anti-hero.